ThePinkAlliance/tensorflow-lite-pipeline/readme.md

 # Tensorflow Lite Pipeline

-if you get lost at any point check `model_maker_object_detection.ipynb` for instructions.
+check `model_maker_object_detection.ipynb` for in depth look at how the model is trained.

 ### Requirements